Frequently Asked Questions

 Is this affiliated with the Church of Jesus Christ of Latter-day Saints?

-While we focus on Latter-day Saint women's histories, the project is not affiliated in any with with the Church of Jesus Christ of Latter-day Saints and operates independently of the church.
+While we focus on Latter-day Saint women's histories, the project is not formally affiliated with the Church of Jesus Christ of Latter-day Saints and operates independently of the church.
+We also welcome oral histories from women of any Mormon tradition (Community of Christ, Mormon Fundamentalist, etc.)

 What is the relationship between the project and Claremont Graduate University?